leonyoung/Project_GettingandCleanningData/CodeBook.md

 The first two variables are as follows:
 ----------------------------------------------

+subjects
-subjects	1-2
+field witdth: 1-2
-	subjects who take the experiments
+Meaning: subjects who take the experiments
 There are 30 subjects taking the experiments

+labels
-labels	6-18
+field width: 6-18
-	labels for the 6 activities tested
+Meaning: labels for the 6 activities tested

 Other 66 variables are named based on the following rules:
 -------------------------------------------------------------------------